Dread: The First Book of Pandemonium

-Dread: The First Book of Pandemonium is an small press modern-day horror/splatterpunk role-playing game published by Malignant Games in 2002, then revised and republished by Neoplastic Press in 2007.
+Dread: The First Book of Pandemonium is a small press modern-day horror/splatterpunk role-playing game published by Malignant Games in 2002, then revised and republished by Neoplastic Press in 2007.

 Description

 Dread is a role-playing game that uses the Disciple 12 rules system.
 The game posits that demons have returned to Earth, and are preying on humans.
 Players create player characters called Disciples who have been trained as demon hunters and then grouped together into a Cabal to wage a secret war against the demons.

 The book opens with a short story about a demon attack on a small Oklahoma town.
 The book is then divided into six chapters :